joy-lewis/memory_game/README.md

 # memory_game

-This is a memory game in R.
+This is a memory game in base R.